datacarpentry/semester-biology/materials/ggplot.md

 * Very popular plotting package
 * Good plots quickly
 * Declarative - describe what you want not how to build it
-* Constrasts w/Imperative - how to build it step by step
+* Contrasts w/Imperative - how to build it step by step

 ### Data